Yoshihiko Amino: Teaching and research

 Amino began his career researching the lifestyles of out-of-the way villagers and marginalized non-urbanized Japanese.
 His scrupulous examination of primary sources enabled him to reconstruct the outlooks of a variety of non-agrarian peasant communities that shared little in common with the image of "the Japanese" constructed by scholarship and nationalist historians.
 He arrived at the conclusion that medieval Japan was neither a single culturally nor socially integrated state, but rather a mosaic of quite distinct societies, some of which knew nothing, for example, about the Japanese emperor.
 From these beginnings he undertook, especially in the last three decades of his life, an extensive rewriting of the common orthodoxies about Japanese history and Japanese society, which had exercised a powerful hegemony over academics and their national audience since the Meiji period.
 In this sense, he became one of the great academic deconstructors of the premises and mythology of the nihonjinron.

+Death

-He died of lung cancer on February 27, 2004, aged 76.
+Amino died of lung cancer on February 27, 2004, aged 76.